RicardoNiepel/azure-development-page/_posts/2018-12-11-calculating-request-units-in-azure-cosmos-db.md

 ## Don't Calculate or Estimate - Measure!

-Inside the [Request units in Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) you can finde the main considerations for the things which have impact on the consumed RUs.
+Inside the [Request units in Azure Cosmos DB documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) you can find the main considerations for the things which have impact on the consumed RUs.
 Let's summarize:

 Item size
   : Larger size > More RUs consumed